 - Regulate traffic with Smart Queue

 - Protect your privacy with Ad Block

-- Control DNS traffic with DoH and Unbound
+- Control DNS traffic with DoH, Unbound, and DNS Rules

 - Secure network access with Firewalla VPN

 - Isolate new devices with New Device Quarantine

 Blocking limits network access for one or more devices.
 Firewalla enables you to take action against unwanted network use through an array of blocking features, including:

 1.3.
 Block Via Alarms

 1.8.
 Application Block